 Semester or Year in Amman (Arabic Language Program)

 This is an intensive Arabic program offered by CIEE at the University of Jordan.
 Students must have completed at least five semesters of Arabic with a 3.3 GPA or better to be eligible for this program.
-Students take 6 units of advanced Modern Standard Arabic and a 4-unit course called Advanced Topics in Arabic Conversation, which includes the use of colloquial Jordanian Arabic.
-Students take two 3-unit electives taught entirely in Arabic.
+Students take 6 units of advanced Modern Standard Arabic and a 4-unit course called Advanced Topics in Arabic Conversation, which involves the use of colloquial Jordanian Arabic.
+Students also take Arabic Writing and Research for 3 units and one 3-unit elective taught entirely in Arabic.
 Electives include Business Communication, Contemporary Arab Media, Readings in Arabic Literature, Arabic Poetry, and Introduction to Islam.
-In addition, students take a 1-unit course, taught in English, on intercultural communication.
 Students participate in a mid-semester Arabic language rural retreat.
 Students live with a Jordanian host family.

 Semester at Field Stations in Kenya and Tanzania

 Through the School for Field Studies, USC offers undergraduates the opportunity to study for half a semester in Kenya and half a semester in Tanzania.
 At both sites students live in close proximity to wildlife and local Masai communities on an African savanna.
 Through conducting research and fieldwork and attending lectures, students explore human-wildlife conflicts from the perspective of local ranchers, communities and park managers.
-The site in Kenya is the Kilimanjaro Bush Camp near Kimana, and the site in Tanzania is the Haven Nature Camp west of Arusha.
+The site in southwestern Kenya is near Amboseli National Park, and the site in northern Tanzania is near Lake Manyara National Park.

 Semester or Year in Amsterdam

 The University of Amsterdam (UvA), founded in 1632 as the Athenaeum Illustre, is the largest and one of the most prestigious universities in the Netherlands and has a strong commitment to international education.
-Through the Council on International Educational Exchange (CIEE), USC students enroll in one course offered by CIEE and three courses from the extensive English-language course offerings of the University of Amsterdam.
-Students earn USC units in communication and other disciplines including art history, economics, natural sciences, philosophy, psychology, international relations, political science, gender studies, sociology and others.
+Through the Council on International Educational Exchange (CIEE), USC students enroll in 15–18 USC units in courses offered by CIEE and the University of Amsterdam.
+Students may earn USC units in communication and other disciplines such as art history, economics, natural sciences, philosophy, psychology, international relations, political science, gender studies and sociology.
 Dutch language courses are available, and students fluent in Dutch, French, German, Spanish or Italian may elect to take courses at the university offered in those languages.
-Courses are worth 3 academic units each, for a total of 15-18 units per semester.
 Students live in single rooms in dormitories or with local families in central Amsterdam.
-For further information, contact the Annenberg School for Communication and Journalism, Room 140, (213) 821‑2180, email firstname.lastname@example.org, or visit our Website, annenberg.usc.edu/international.
+For further information, contact the Annenberg School for Communication and Journalism, Room 140, (213) 821‑2717, email firstname.lastname@example.org, or visit our Website, annenberg.usc.edu/international.